Monkey Island 2: LeChuck's Revenge: Development

-According to Derrick, the increased workload was mitigated by his colleagues' accumulated experience and access to technological solutions that had been introduced for The Secret of Monkey Island: Special Edition.
-He explained that those accrued assets enabled LucasArts to materialize an authentic recreation of Monkey Island 2 and supplement it with new functionalities in the same timeframe during which the completed iteration of the first remake was crafted.
-Those additions included the feature that enabled the playback in the game of the background audio commentary by Gilbert, Schafer and Grossman, recorded for the remake at the 2010 Game Developers Conference.
-Derrick had planned to procure the designers' engagement in the creation of a similar commentary track for The Secret of Monkey Island: Special Edition, but was unable to proceed with this incentive due to scheduling setbacks on the side of an unidentified party.
-Derrick attributed the implementation of the feature in the remake of Monkey Island 2 to the distribution of its development between LucasArts' San Francisco and Singapore departments.
-He mentioned that, although this type of delegated work caused certain difficulties in the teams' collaboration, the Singapore division had been previously involved with certain aspects of The Secret of Monkey Island: Special Edition and thus was able to coordinate an efficient approach to those issues.
+The increased workload was eased by Derrick's colleagues' experience and technological solutions from The Secret of Monkey Island: Special Edition.
+He explained that these enabled an authentic recreation of Monkey Island 2 along with new features in the same timeframe as that of the first remake.
+The additions included in-game audio commentary by Gilbert, Schafer and Grossman, recorded at the 2010 Game Developers Conference.
+Derrick had planned to involve the designers for a similar commentary track for The Secret of Monkey Island: Special Edition, but was unable due to schedule conflicts.
+Commenting on the development being spread between LucasArts' San Francisco and Singapore departments, he mentioned that despite this causing some hurdles in the teams' collaboration, the Singapore division had been previously involved with The Secret of Monkey Island: Special Edition and thus was able to handle those issues.

-Derrick commented the result of this distributed process satisfied his expectations.
-Prior to the game's release, Gilbert reported to have been pleased with the remake's rendition of the gameplay and technical elements of Monkey Island 2, and remarked that Monkey Island 2: Special Editions capability to allow for the instant transition between the game's new and original audiovisuals "really showed the care, love, and respect that LucasArts has for these games".
+Derrick commented that the result of this distributed process met his expectations.
+Prior to the release, Gilbert expressed satisfaction with the remake's rendition of the gameplay and technical elements of Monkey Island 2, and remarked that the ability to transition at will between the new and original audiovisuals "really showed the care, love, and respect that LucasArts has for these games".

 Reception

 Sales

 Monkey Island 2: LeChuck's Revenge was highly anticipated; Amiga Power called it the most eagerly awaited game of 1992.
 According to Ron Gilbert, Monkey Island 2 and its predecessor "sold well, but Sierra Online and King's Quest were still kicking our ass completely!"
-A writer for Next Generation noted that the games were "relatively minor hit[s]" in the United States, but became blockbusters on the PC and the Amiga throughout Europe.
+A writer for Next Generation said they had "relatively minor" success in the United States, but became blockbusters on the PC and the Amiga throughout Europe.
 Conversely, Edge reported that both games "sold very poorly on release".
 Designer Tim Schafer said that Monkey Island 2 sold about 25,000 copies, despite its being released at a time when LucasArts was "really excited if we sold 100,000 copies of a PC graphic adventure".
 Following the underperformance of Monkey Island 2, Schafer recalled that the management came and told them that Monkey was a failure and that they should make something else.
 He speculated that the Monkey Island series' reputation grew as a result of software piracy.
 According to Schafer, the pressure to develop a more commercially viable game ultimately led to the creation of Full Throttle, which became the first LucasArts adventure to sell one million units.